azuredevcollege/trainingdays/day1/challenge-04/README.md

 }
 ```

+> **Note:** ARM Parameter files can be used with Bicep templates.

 ## Create your first ARM Template

 Now I want you to create your first ARM Template.
-A speed course - based on the [Tutorial: Create and deploy your first ARM template](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-tutorial-create-first-template?tabs=azure-powershell)
+A speed course - based on the [Tutorial: Create and deploy your first ARM template](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-tutorial-create-first-template?tabs=azure-PowerShell)

 You will: